 Faced with a $5,000 US price tag for a new inflatable, we found ourselves researching every dinghy under the sun.
-We went so far as to question what defines a dinghy in the first place and what we really needed it to do (I was about ready to paddle to shore on a giant piece of styrofoam!).
+We ultimately had to question what defines a dinghy in the first place and what we really needed it to do (at that point I was about ready to paddle to shore on a giant piece of Styrofoam!).
 In our research we found plenty of low cost options and ultimately spent $500 on a new tender that saw us 10,000 miles across the Pacific and beyond.

 Here are the main dinghy types and the pros, cons, and considerations you should take into account when dinghy boat shopping.